pavelihno/optimization-data-science/README.md

-# Optimization and Data Science Notebooks
+# Optimization for Data Science

 ## Homework